BrunoASMauricio/ProjectBase/README.md

 Allow config files to provide toggleable macro variables (possibly with values).
 May require pagination and/or search

 Mass run valgrind, and collect how many bytes are lost and how many different errors, per each test

+Configs that CAN NOT have variables local path url